-- (a) A Member entitled to attend and vote at the meeting may appoint one proxy to attend and vote in his stead.
+A Member entitled to attend and vote at the meeting may appoint one proxy to attend and vote in his stead.
 A proxy may but need not be a Member of the Company.
-The provisions of Section 149(1)(a) and 149(1)(b) of the Companies Act, 1965 ("the Act") shall not apply to the Company. - (b) In the case of a corporate member, the instrument appointing a proxy must be executed under its common seal or under the hand of its attorney. - (c) Where a Member of the Company is an Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint no more than two proxies in respect of each securities account it holds with shares of the Company standing to the credit of the said securities account.
-Such appointment shall be invalid unless the Authorised Nominee specifies the proportion of its shareholdings to be represented by each proxy it has appointed. - (d) Where a Member of the Company is an Exempt Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, which holds shares of the Company in an Omnibus Account (an account in which shares are held for two or more beneficial owners), such Exempt Authorised Nominee may appoint multiple proxies in respect of each Omnibus Account it holds.
-Such appointment shall be invalid unless the Exempt Authorised Nominee specifies the proportion of its shareholdings to be represented by each proxy it has appointed. - (e) In the event a member duly executed the proxy form but does not name any proxy, such member shall be deemed to have appointed the Chairman of the meeting as his proxy. - (f) The instrument appointing a proxy or power of attorney must be deposited at the registered office of the Company at Unit C-6-5, 6th Floor, Block C, Megan Avenue II, No. 12, Jalan Yap Kwan Seng, 50450 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for the meeting or at any adjournment thereof. - (g) For the purpose of determining a member who shall be entitled to attend the Annual General Meeting of the Company, the Company shall request Bursa Malaysia Depository Sdn Bhd to issue a General Meeting Record of Depositors as at 20 February 2014.
+The provisions of Section 149(1)(a) and 149(1)(b) of the Companies Act, 1965 ("the Act") shall not apply to the - (b) In the case of a corporate member, the instrument appointing a proxy must be executed under its common seal or under the hand of its attorney. - (c) Where a Member of the Company is an Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint no more than two proxies in respect of each securities account it holds with shares of the Company standing to the credit of the said securities account.
+Such appointment shall be invalid unless the Authorised Nominee specifies the proportion of its shareholdings to be represented by each proxy it has appointed. (d) Where a Member of the Company is an Exempt Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, - (d) Where a Member of the Company is an Exempt Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, which holds shares of the Company in an Omnibus Account (an account in which shares are held for two or more beneficial owners), such Exempt Authorised Nominee may appoint multiple proxies in respect of each Omnibus Account it holds.
+Such appointment shall be invalid unless the Exempt Authorised Nominee specifies the proportion of its shareholdings to be represented by each proxy it has appointed. - unless the Exempt Authorised Nominee specifies the proportion of its shareholdings to be represented by each proxy it has appointed.

+(e) In the event a member duly executed the proxy form but does not name any proxy, such member shall be deemed to have appointed the Chairman of the meeting as his proxy. - (f) The instrument appointing a proxy or power of attorney must be deposited at the registered office of the Company at Unit C-6-5, 6th Floor, Block C, Megan Avenue II, No. 12, Jalan Yap Kwan Seng, 504540 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for the meeting or at any adjournment thereof. - (g) For the purpose of determining a member who shall be entitled to attend the Annual General Meeting of the Company, the Company shall request Bursa Malaysia Depository Sdn Bhd to issue a General Meeting Record of Depositors as at 18 February 2015.
 Only a depositor who name appears therein shall be entitled to attend the said meeting or appoint a proxy to attend and/or vote in his stead.